muppet9010/Factorio-Single-Train-Unit/README.md

 ================

 - Graphics are a WIP: cargo unit, fluid unit, train wheels.
-- Coloring of the train unit.
+- Method for players to color the train unit.
 - Add direction indicator to placement graphics to help with snapping to stations.
 - Support for other mods to place the single trian units, i.e. Train Constrcution Site.